-As indicated under Exhibit C - 1, Permit Boundary Changes, area 6 under that exhibit is a leased area.
-It contains several buildings that would be located within 200 feet of the excavation as proposed under area G, phases I & II, as presented under Exhibit C - 4, Mining Plan Map.
+As indicated under Exhibit C-1, Permit Boundary Changes, area 6 under that exhibit is a leased area.
+ItKOA Campground contains several buildings that would beare located within 200 feet of the excavation as proposed under Area G, phases I & II, as presented under Exhibit C-43, Mining Plan Map.
+This area was previously part of the permit as Area Z and was mined and released prior to this amendment.
 At the time of this amendment, the leased area is up for sale.
 No current written agreement exists with the present owner to allow mining within 200 feet of their buildings.
-The operator will attempt to negotiate such an agreement with the ultimate owner of the property prior to implementation of excavation of area G. If no such agreement can be obtained prior to commencement of excavation of area G, in the area requiring a written agreement, then a technical revision would be submitted at that time which adjusts the excavation limits of area G to reflect a 200 foot setback from the buildings concerned.
+The operator will attempt to negotiate such an agreement with the ultimate owner of the property prior to implementation of excavation of area G. If no such agreement can be obtained prior to commencement of excavation of area G, in the area requiring a written agreement, then a technical revision would be submitted at that time which adjusts the excavation limits of area G to reflect a 200-foot setback from the buildings concerned.
 Excavation of area G is scheduled to commence in the year 2017 (refer to Table III, under this exhibit).
+KOA has been mailed a structure agreement a long with all other structures within 200 feet.

 In area I, which is scheduled for completion of mining in 1987, past excavation did occur within 200 feet of adjacent residential buildings.
 Excavation is now completed within those areas, and no objections or complaints were filed with the operator, during or after operations.
-Reclamation is scheduled to begin in 1988 for area I (refer to Table IV, under Exhibit E).
+Reclamation is scheduled to begin in 1988 for area I (refer to Table IV, under Exhibit E)Note: Area I of the original permit has been completed and released from the permit and this paragraph is deleted for this amendment.

-Where excavation will continue, a 100 foot undisturbed buffer will be maintained between the excavation and the Cache La Poudre River.
+Where excavation will continue, a 100-foot undisturbed buffer will be maintained between the excavation and the Cache La Poudre River.
 Again, anomalies of 10% of the total length involved may occur where excavation breaches the minimum setbacks, however, such anomalies will not exceed 10% of the required setback distance.
 Where excavation has already occurred, or is near completion, there exist areas where the excavation came closer to the river than 100 feet.
-This occurred on some pre 1973 areas, as well as in areas B, C, and I. There were no existing buffer commitments under the original permits when this occurred however.
+This occurred on some pre-1973 areas, as well as in areas B, C, and L excavation came closer to the river than 100 feet.
+There were no existing buffer commitments under the original permits when this occurred however.
 River erosion has also contributed to narrower buffers between the excavation and the river.
 Construction of access roads, and the use of rip rap, all identified under Exhibit C - 4, have also contributed to disturbance within 100 feet of the river.
-Areas where intrusions have occurred towithin 100 feet of the river cannot be immediately remedied, however, the reclamation and revegetation of these areas will tend to mitigate their past impact.
+Areas where intrusions have occurred to within 100 feet of the river cannot be immediately remedied, however, the reclamation and revegetation of these areas will tend to mitigate their past impact Note: Areas along the river that used rip rap prior to 1987 have been released from the permit.